nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Listing all properties and appointments

-1. List all properties and appointments in the property list and appointment list after a `find` command.
+1. List all properties and appointments in the property list and appointment list after a `find client [KEYWORD]` command.

     1. Prerequisites: There exists at least one property and one appointment in the property list and appointment list respectively.

+    1. Perform a `find client [KEYWORD]` command that returns filtered property and appointment lists with client name as per input keyword.

     1. Test case: `list all`

        Expected: Filter from `find` command will be cleared, and all properties and appointments in the property list and appointment list are displayed, with a result message showing `Listed all properties and appointments`.

-1. List all properties and appointments in the property and appointment list after a `clear` command.
+2. List all properties and appointments in the property and appointment lists after a `clear` command.

     1. Prerequisites: There exists at least one property and one appointment in the property list and appointment list respectively.

+    1. Perform a `clear all` command such that all properties and appointments are cleared from the lists.

-    1. Test case: `clear all`
+    1. Test case: `list all`

        Expected: No properties and appointments are displayed, with a result message showing: `No existing properties and appointments available`